thewca/wca-regulations/wca-regulations_2012.md

     - 1g1) A score taker is responsible for compiling results.
     - 1g2) Any changes to the score sheets must made with the consent of the WCA Delegate.
 - 1h) Competitors in the same round of an event may be divided into heats.
-    - 1h1) Judges/scramblers for a round must not judge or scramble for competitors in their own heat before they have completed all of their solves for the round.
+    - 1h1) Judges/scramblers for a round must not judge or scramble for competitors in their own heat before they have completed all of their attempts for the round.
     - 1h2) Competitors in the same heat must use the same scramble sequences.
 Different heats must use different scramble sequences.
 - 1j) All officials may compete in the competition.
 - 1k) Officials may serve multiple roles (e.g. organisation team, WCA Delegate, judge, score taker, scrambler).